Should You Let Your Kids “Taste” Alcohol? Read This Before You Grab the Corkscrew by Joy Stephenson-Laws JD [inactive]

 Elisa Schmitz

 This is so interesting!
 In Europe, they let kids drink at younger ages, which supposedly makes it less of a big deal, less binge drinking, etc. I wasn’t one to let kids sip alcohol with me or let kids drink at home.
 That said, I also didn’t want them to binge once they left home.
 Such a delicate balance to strike.
-Thanks for the great tip, Joy Stephenson-Laws JD !
+Thanks for the great tip, @phjsl !

 Dawn Taylor